 Say cheers to the changing colours of autumn and head to Kamloops at harvest time to work up a thirst by hiking, biking, climbing or paddling among the fall foliage.
-Cooler nights follow the warm days, so cozy up at a local brewery, dig into your dinner, and try one of these seasonal sips.
+Cooler nights follow the warm days, so cozy up at a local brewery, dig into your dinner, and try one of these seasonal craft brews.

 Red Collar Brewing Co.